corpix/gerbil-mosquitto/readme.md

 ```

 It may be desired to shutdown running mosquitto (to simulate failure) and re-run it again after some time,
-in this case following output may be observed to previously shown:
+in this case following output may be observed in addition to previously shown:

 > from `gxi example.ss`